Godweed/image-resize-tests/test15-interpolate/conclusions.md

 # Test 15: interpolation setting

-* I’m shocked that the DSSIM scores are identical across the board.
-I’m guessing either something is wrong with my test, or interpolate just doesn’t play that big a role when shrinking with `distort`

-* There are small differences in file size, so I guess that’s what I’ll go on.
-Based on that, `Mesh` is the best option. `¯\_(ツ)_/¯`

-* I feel weird about this result.
+* DSSIM scores are *very* similar for every setting, but `Average9` and `Average16` have a slight advantage.

+* `Background` has the smallest file size.
+Since the DSSIM scores are so similar, I’ll go with that.